-Going away for months or years at a time means that soldiers are bound to get close to one another.
+Going away for months or years at a time means that sailors are bound to get close to one another.

-The passengers are going to become one big family, so they form a tight bond.
+The crew members are going to become one big family, so they form a tight bond.
 This allows them to work together as a team and distracts them from any homesickness.

 The Eerie Nickname For Submarine Beds